State Theatre (Ann Arbor, Michigan): Design and construction

 In September 1940, Butterfield gave the first hints about building another theater in Ann Arbor when it evicted the tenants of its property at 221 South State Street.
 Weeks later, plans were revealed for the theater, designed in Art Deco style by Detroit-based movie palace architect C. Howard Crane.

 The State was designed as a movie theater, with a small stage and no dressing rooms.
 The Butterfield circuit continued to use the nearby Michigan for live shows, with both theaters showing first-run movies.

 The State opened to great fanfare on March 18, 1942, showing The Fleet's In.
 The Butterfield circuit assured customers that construction on the State had started before the United States entered World War II, and that no materials were taken from the war effort.
+The State was the first air-conditioned theater in Ann Arbor.

 Modification

 The first major modification to the State was the replacement of the original 18 × 16 ft screen with a 43 × 24 ft screen in November 1953.

-The State's balcony and main floor were each divided into two theaters in 1979, decreasing the total capacity by 200 seats.
+The State was divided into a four-screen multiplex in 1979, with two auditoriums each on the balcony and the main floor.
 Manager Barry Miller cited economics and the need to book films for longer runs as reasons for the division.

-Decline and partial conversion to retail
+Decline and retail conversion

-Butterfield, facing hard times, sold the State to the Kerasotes Theater Corporation of Springfield, Illinois in December 1984.
-Kerasotes cut costs by dismissing the staff of unionized projectionists, prompting picketing and boycotts that continued into at least 1986.
+W. S. Butterfield Theatres sold multiple theatres, including the State, to George Kerasotes in 1984.
+Kerasotes cut costs by eliminating discounts and replacing the unionized projectionists, members of IATSE, with untrained staff.
+The projectionists and their supporters in the community called for a boycott, and picketed the theater for months.

 Kerasotes sold the State to Hogarth Management at a loss in 1989.
-Hogarth was owned by Tom Borders, founder of Borders Books, whose flagship store was located one block away from the State.
-Hogarth initially planned on converting the entire building to retail space, but eventually settled on converting the ground-floor space for retail, retaining the two theaters on the former balcony and the neon-lit marquee.
+Hogarth was owned by Tom Borders, founder of Borders, whose flagship store was located one block away from the State.
+Hogarth initially planned to convert the entire building to retail space, but their final plans only included the ground floor.
+These plans retained the two auditoriums on the former balcony, and the neon-lit marquee.

 An Urban Outfitters store opened in the ground floor retail space in August 1989.
 Remnants of the original theater were visible in the store, including the structure of the balcony above the sales floor.

-Reopening as theater

 Aloha Entertainment, owned by the Spurlin family of Canton, Michigan, leased the space after years of vacancy, adding Hawaiian-themed decor.
 The theater reopened on November 13, 1992, showing second-run films at discount prices.
 A group of local investors bought the building in 1997, and Aloha's lease was terminated.
 The investor group hired the Michigan Theater Foundation to operate the State in 1999, reuniting the Michigan and State.